north-dallas-developers/learn/dragonruby/session-1-for-beginners.md

 end
 ```

-# HEAD is now at 0846aa95 Planets added.
+# Planets added.
 Talk about the power of arrays.
 Tell them to get the planets rotating (show them some repl stuff, talk a little bit about trig).

 ```ruby
 def defaults args